ysyk2021/the-promotable-executive-techniques-for-building-leadership-skills-for-career-growth/src/chapter-5-2.md

-Chapter 5: Emotional Intelligence: Managing Emotions in the Workplace
+Managing Emotions in the Workplace
 =====================================================================

 Emotional intelligence is an essential aspect of effective leadership.
 In this chapter, we will discuss techniques for managing emotions in the workplace through emotional intelligence.